 Tips and Variations

-- After you drain the tuna, if it seems dry, add 1-2 tablespoons of extra virgin olive oil and mix.
+- If tuna seems dry after draining, add 1-2 tablespoons of extra virgin olive oil and mix.

 - Add ½ tablespoon of yellow mustard for a slight, yet delicious, variation in flavor.